HenrikSchumacher/CoBarSLink/README.md

 by Jason Cantarella and Henrik Schumacher

-A Mathematica interface for CycleSampler, which is a program for Monte-Carlo sampling of cylic polygons with prescribed edge lengths.
+A Mathematica interface for CycleSampler, a C++ library for Monte-Carlo sampling of cylic polygons with prescribed edge lengths.

 # Installation